XaviArnaus/masto-feed/README.md

 ## Features

-This bot is made with ❤️ from Düsseldorf and it is designed to read from defined feeds and publish their posts through a single Mastodon bot account.
+This bot is made with ❤️ from Düsseldorf and it is designed to read from user defined feeds and publish their posts through a single Mastodon bot account.

-* **[Super detailed setup via a config file](#configuration-file)**: Take full control of the execution
+* **[Super detailed setup via a config files](#configuration-files)**: Take full control of the execution
 * **[No DB is needed](#no-db-is-needed)**: Everything is done with files
 * **[Interact with the bot](#interact-with-the-bot)**: The bot understands mentions with actions
 * **[Feed URL discovery](#feed-url-discovery)**: The bot will discover the *Feed URL* from the given *Site URL*